Punjabi University: History

-Punjabi University was established on 30 April 1962 under the Punjabi University Act 1961 as a residential and teaching university, not as an affiliating university.
+Punjabi University was established on 30 April 1962 under the Punjab Act of1961 as a residential and teaching university, not as an affiliating university.
 It started functioning from temporary accommodation in Barandari Palace building.
 Initially its jurisdictional area was fixed as the 10 mi radius.
 There were only nine colleges – six professional and three art and science colleges in Patiala — which fell within its jurisdiction.
 The university moved to its present campus in 1965.
 The campus is spread over about 316 acre.
 The campus at Patiala makes international standard facilities available for students and researchers.

-Although initially the main task before the university was to develop and promote the language of the Punjabi people, it has since evolved into a multi-faculty educational institution.
+Although initially, the main task before the university was to develop and promote the language of the Punjabi people, it has since evolved into a multi-faculty educational institution.
 It grew into an affiliating university in 1969, with 43 colleges affiliated to it and covering Patiala, Sangrur and Bathinda districts of Punjab.
 Since then, it developed significantly and acquired a distinctive character among the centres of education and research in the country.
 Now, it has more than 278 affiliated colleges spread over nine districts of Punjab.
 The affiliated colleges are in districts of Patiala, Barnala, Fatehgarh Sahib, Sangrur, Bathinda, Malerkotla district, Mansa, Mohali, Rupnagar and Faridkot.

 Campus

-The university campus is spread over an area of over 600 acre, on the Patiala-Chandigarh road, about 7 kilometers from Patiala.
+The university campus is spread over an area of over 600 acre, on the Patiala-Chandigarh road, about 7 kilometres from Patiala.
 The institution has more than 70 teaching and research departments, covering disciplines in Humanities, Science, Engineering, Pharmacy, Law, Fine Arts, Computer Science and Business Management.
 University also conducts various degree, diploma and certificate courses through distance learning.
 University not only caters to students from northern region, but students from African countries also take admission here.

 The campus has amenities like a State Bank of India branch, Post office, Science and Arts Auditorium, open-air theatre, guest and faculty houses, seminar complexes, faculty club, botanical garden and several spacious lawns, a model school and own fleet of buses for transportation of students and staff.

 The university has undertaken the responsibility of maintaining the estate of Norah Richards at Andretta, Himachal Pradesh.
 Arrangements have been made for faculty members and students who wish to carry out study and research in the fields of theatre and television.
 The university manages Balbir Singh Sahitya Kendra at Dehradun, the capital city of the Uttarakhand.
 There is a rich library with rare books and manuscripts bequeathed by Bhai Vir Singh, Balbir Singh and Prof Puran Singh, the doyens of Punjabi literature.
 Research on comparative religions is carried out at this center.